England cricket team: Early tours

 The first overseas tour occurred in September 1859 with England touring North America.
 This team had six players from the All-England Eleven, six from the United All-England Eleven and was captained by George Parr.

 With the outbreak of the American Civil War, attention turned elsewhere.
 English tourists visited Australia in 1861–62 with this first tour organised as a commercial venture by Messrs Spiers and Pond, restaurateurs of Melbourne.
 Most matches played during tours prior to 1877 were "against odds", with the opposing team fielding more than 11 players to make for a more even contest.
-This first Australian tour were mostly against odds of at least 18/11.
+This first Australian tour was mostly against odds of at least 18/11.

 The tour was so successful that Parr led a second tour in 1863–64.
 James Lillywhite led a subsequent England team which sailed on the P&O steamship Poonah on 21 September 1876.
 They played a combined Australian XI, for once on even terms of 11-a-side.
 The match, starting on 15 March 1877 at the Melbourne Cricket Ground came to be regarded as the inaugural Test match.
 The combined Australian XI won this Test match by 45 runs with Charles Bannerman of Australia scoring the first Test century.
 At the time, the match was promoted as James Lillywhite's XI v Combined Victoria and New South Wales.
 The teams played a return match on the same ground at Easter, 1877, when Lillywhite's team avenged their loss with a victory by four wickets.
 The first Test match on English soil occurred in 1880 with England victorious; this was the first time England fielded a fully representative side with W. G. Grace included in the team.